Inkosaari

 Inkosaari is a 2010 Indian Telugu film, directed by Suman Pathuri.
 Produced by Kalyan Palla, it stars Raja, Manjari Phadnis and Richa Pallod.
-Pathuri won Best First Film of a Director and Vennela Kishore won Nandi Award for Best Male Comedian.
+Pathuri won the Nandi Award for Best First Film of a Director and Vennela Kishore won Nandi Award for Best Male Comedian.
 The film was a box office failure.

 Plot

 Ajay, Shruti, Bala, Deepa, Sudhakar, and Vicky are like any other gang in college.
 When they are at the brink of graduating, Vicky proposes an idea, and they all decide to meet at least once every year for the rest of their lives.
 However, with time, all of them get entangled in their own world until Ajay lands in India from the US one fine day.
 He convinces all his friends for a seven-day reunion vacation to relive their college days.
 What transpires during this time forms the rest of the story.